robocorp/rpaframework/packages/main/README.rst

    pip install rpaframework

-.. note:: Python 3.8 or higher is required
+.. note:: Python 3.9.2 or higher is required (tested up to 3.13)

 Example
 -------